Best Schools in Geneva, Illinois

 Geneva, Illinois is home to 13 schools, including 10 public schools and 3 private schools.
 The city's schools span 9 elementary schools, 2 middle schools, and 1 high school.

-With an average rating of 6.8 out of 10, schools in Geneva show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 6.7 out of 10, schools in Geneva show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Geneva is served by 1 school district: Geneva CUSD 304.
 These districts collectively serve 5,077 students.